cristianperea88/cristianperea88.github.io/README.md

 > [!IMPORTANT]
-> El gif (arch.gif) usado no es de mi propiedad, creditos a su respectivo autor.
+> El gif [gif](gif.gif) usado no es de mi propiedad, creditos a su respectivo autor.
 > > *The gif is not of my property, credit to your respective author.*

 ## Créditos (Credits)